 For full-time students, the candidacy exam for the DMA in Music Performance typically occurs in the fourth semester of study.
 Students must have completed or be in the process of completing at least nine credits of primary and sub-specialization courses by the semester of candidacy.
 The exam may not be taken sooner than the fourth semester of full-time study.

-The exam includes four questions sent to the candidate 48 hours in advance of the exam date; two of the questions will be related to the student’s primary area, and two will be related to the sub-specialization.
-Students will choose one question from each area to respond to.
-They will have 48 hours to research the topics and develop a bibliography with sources they will reference.
-The questions will be written by the faculty in each area and will be related to coursework taken during the doctoral degree.
+The exam includes three questions sent to the candidate 48 hours in advance of the exam date, related to the student’s primary area.
+Students will choose two questions to respond to and will have 48 hours to research the topics and develop a bibliography with sources they will reference.

 To apply for candidacy, DMA students should submit the Application for Doctoral Candidacy form along with their unofficial doctoral transcript to mpap-doctoral-studies@nyu.edu by the deadlines established on the MPAP Doctoral Candidacy Dates and Deadlines page in this handbook.
 The transcript can be accessed at any time via Albert by following these instructions.
 The program code for the application form is GEMUSPDMA, and the advisor signature should come from the MPAP doctoral academic advisor.